stolksdorf/pico-flux/docs.md

 ## Store
 A store is a mechanicism for storing syncronous changing data in your system.
-It shoould be easy and fast to extract values out of your store and to change data within your store.
+It should be easy and fast to extract values out of your store and to change data within your store.
 Whenever data changes within your store, the store will emit `update` events, so anything else in your system knows to fetch the freshest data.

-*Examples of things to store*
-- Logged-in user data
--

 To build a store you define a series of `setters` and `getters`, which are functions that either update information within your store or extract out information.